-To receive Non-Network Benefits, you must obtain Prior Authorization from BCBSTX for all outpatient therapeutic treatments before scheduled services are received or, for non-scheduled services, within 48 hours or as soon as is reasonably possible.
+When you use a Network Provider, the Network Provider is responsible for obtaining Prior Authorization for all Outpatient therapeutic treatments before scheduled services are rendered, or for non-scheduled services, within 48 hours or as soon as reasonably possible.

-If Prior Authorization from BCBSTX is not obtained, you are responsible for paying all charges and Benefits are not paid.
+If you use a Non-Network Provider.
+Provider, you are responsible for ensuring Prior Authorization is obtained from BCBSTX in accordance with the timeframes listed above.
+If Prior Authorization from BCBSTX is not obtained, you will be responsible for paying all charges and Benefits will not be paid.